Buimerc India Foundation: Education and environment

-In 2025, the foundation launched a three-year mangrove restoration project with the M. S. Swaminathan Research Foundation along a 10-kilometre stretch of the Vypeen coast in Kerala.
-Other projects have included reforestation in Wayanad with Forest First Samithi, afforestation work in Mathura with Wildlife SOS, and conservation programs with the Bombay Natural History Society and the Tropical Institute of Ecological Sciences (TIES).
+The foundation's environmental initiatives focus on reforestation and coastal conservation.
+In 2025, BIF began a three-year partnership with the M. S. Swaminathan Research Foundation to plant 100,000 mangrove saplings in the Ernakulam and Alleppey districts.
+In Wayanad, the foundation collaborated with Forest First Samithi to remove invasive species, such as Senna and Lantana, and reintroduce rare, endemic, and threatened (RET) plant species.
+Other projects include habitat restoration for rescued elephants in Mathura with Wildlife SOS and bird conservation awareness programs for students in partnership with the Bombay Natural History Society and the Tropical Institute of Ecological Sciences (TIES).